wenguanwang/AGS/README.md

 https://pan.baidu.com/s/1hz6iVOAMW3QRORebK3mC3Q , extaction code: 6prn

-If you find our method useful in your research, please cite the following papers:
+If you find our project helpful, your citations are highly appreciated:

     @InProceedings{Wang_2019_CVPR,
     author = {Wang, Wenguan and Song, Hongmei and Zhao, Shuyang and Shen, Jianbing and Zhao, Sanyuan and Hoi, Steven Chu Hong and Ling, Haibin},